-As applicable to specific waiver services, Department of Community Health staff monitor the activities of care management activities such as service plan implementation and the monitoring of service plans at regular intervals and in response to participant changes in condition, need or environment.
+As applicable to specific waiver services, Department of Community Health staff monitor the activities of traditional model care management activities such as service plan implementation and the monitoring of service plans at regular intervals and in response to participant changes in condition, need or environment.
 Health and safety of waiver participants is monitored through both onsite review of records by the following waiver entities: the Medicaid Program Integrity Unit and the Medicaid Program Specialists.
 The Medicaid Program Integrity Unit monitors records using a random sample method.
 The primary focus of the Program Integrity Unit is on the delivery of services according to the plan of care and waiver service policies.

 Care Management services actively perform individual service plan implementation and monitoring.
 Monitoring occurs, at minimum, every three months at the face-to-face care plan review and as indicated through telephone contact with participant, family member/representative, service provider(s), and/or medical provider(s).
-Contact occurs monthly to ensure satisfactory service delivery.
-During service plan evaluation and re-evaluation, care managers collect and document information about participant health status, hospitalizations, emergency room visits, and medication changes, changes in informal support system, delivery and satisfaction of waiver services.
-DCH and case management supervision includes supervisory review of all monthly case management activities including care plan implementation, monitoring and satisfactory service delivery.
+Telephone contact within ten days of referring for waivered services ensures service delivery has begun.
+During service plan evaluation and reevaluation, care managers collect and document information about participant health status, hospitalizations, emergency room visits, and medication changes, changes in informal support system, delivery and satisfaction of waiver services.
+DCH care management supervision includes a 10% supervisory review of all monthly case management activities including care plan implementation, monitoring and satisfactory service delivery.